yegor256/blog/static/talks.md

 talks were separated in six rooms, with no specific focus on subjects.
 Moreover, I don't think they did any prepareation of speakers or even selection of them.
 Clearly, the event was there only to make money.
-The only thing I enjoyed was the city, one of my favorites, &mdash; Seattle.
+The only thing I enjoyed was the city, one of my favorites,&mdash;Seattle.
 Aside from that, it was a time wasting event for me.

 <div class="talk-event"/>